Maria Theresa of Spain: A difficult cohabitation

 Maria Theresa suffered greatly from the King's adulteries.
-After the death of Anne of Austria, Louis XIV no longer wanted to take the trouble to hide his affairs from the Queen.
-All the more so since the King had fallen under the spell of Madame de Montespan in the autumn of 1666.
+After the death of Anne of Austria, Louis XIV no longer took the trouble to hide his affairs from the Queen, and soon began a relationship with Madame de Montespan in the autumn of 1666.
 Her pride, arrogance and lively mind contrasted with his first mistress, the sensitive Louise de La Vallière, who took care to avoid hurting the Queen.
 Maria Theresa could not resist the new favourite for long and had to slip away after a few outbursts of anger.
 Although Louis XIV reprimanded Madame de Montespan when her behaviour at court too flagrantly disrespected the Queen's position, yet often displayed a level of indulgence toward her that surpassed his treatment of the queen.

 A period of cohabitation then began between the Queen and the two favorites.
 Louis XIV forced Maria Theresa to take Louise de La Vallière and Madame de Montespan as ladies-in-waiting.
 In addition, he traveled openly with his wife and his two mistresses.
 Faced with this spectacle, the people murmured, mockingly or distressed: "The King is taking the three Queens for a walk".
 Maria Theresa then used the privileges due to her rank to make life difficult for her rivals.

 Maria Theresa also suffered from the successive legitimations of her husband's natural children, which overshadowed her son the Dauphin.
 The Queen made numerous reproaches to her husband on his conduct, but it all was in vain.